MTV (Australia and New Zealand): Re-launch and expansion

-2010–present
+2010–2025

 In June 2010 the channel became available on the new FetchTV service.
 In 2010 the MTV Australia and MTV New Zealand feeds were merged and the combined MTV Australia and New Zealand began broadcasting out of the network's Sydney offices.

 As of Autumn 2013, Viacom International Media Networks in Sydney has relocated its MTV (for Australia and New Zealand) and Comedy Central (New Zealand) channels to VIMN in London.
 The channels advertising department will remain in Sydney for the time being.

+In February 2018, MTV Australia was made available in HD (720p) on Fetch TV, becoming the first and only provider in Australia to do so.
+Sky also broadcasts the channel in HD.

 On 17 September 2019, it was reported that sister channel Network 10 would launch a free-to-air MTV Australia in the coming months.
 A further announcement was made in May 2020 regarding a fourth multichannel from Network 10, which is expected to feature content from the back catalogue of ViacomCBS properties such as MTV and Nickelodeon.
 This was confirmed by the network on 13 July 2020, with the new channel launching as 10 Shake in September 2020.
 It will air kids content, primarily from Nickelodeon, from 6am to 6pm, with MTV, Comedy Central and CBS programming targeting young adults and adolescents airing from 6pm onwards.

+On 1 August 2023, MTV was removed from Foxtel (alongside Nick and Nick Jr.), coinciding with the relaunch of 10 Shake as a free-to-air version of Nickelodeon.
+At the same time, a suite of MTV-branded Pluto TV FAST channels were made available on Paramount-owned BVOD service 10Play.
+MTV Australia and New Zealand was replaced by MTV Global in August 2023.

+The decision to change the feed to the international channel was confirmed by Paramount Global in October 2023.
+The decision to axe Australian music and programming was criticised by the music industry in Australia.
+MTV will continue to operate country specific content through its Australian themed social media.

+As of June 2025, Foxtel dropped all MTV branded channels in Australia, therefore viewers can only access MTV content via Paramount Plus.